Virtual Storage Access Method (5686-CF9-05) is an access method used with direct-access storage to provide fast storage and retrieval of data.

 Encryption Facility for z/VSE is a priced optional feature.
 Support includes, but is not limited to:

-The CP Assist for Cryptographic Function (CPACF), available on IBM eServer z890 and z990 and IBM System z9 EC and z9 BC servers, is required.
-In addition, the Encryption Facility for z/VSE exploits IBM System z hardware technology, including hardware-assisted compression and Crypto Express2.
+The CP Assist for Cryptographic Function (CPACF) is required.
+In addition, the Encryption Facility for z/VSE exploits IBM System z hardware technology, including hardware-assisted compression and Crypto Express.